 A report about an unborn child can be received by Child Protection at any stage of a woman's pregnancy.
 As a general principle, an unborn child report should be made when the pregnancy is confirmed in order to:

 - allow sufficient time for a well informed assessment and planning

 - enable effective referrals to be made to maternity services, Child FIRST/The Orange Door or other appropriate support services prior to the child's birth

 - minimise initial approaches for advice and assistance being made to the mother during the last stages of her pregnancy

 - provide opportunities for the mother to engage with professionals and services, and contribute her own ideas and solutions to concerns to achieve better outcomes.

 There may be multiple factors present that can impact on a child's safety, development and wellbeing after the birth.
 An unborn child report to Child Protection is particularly appropriate in the following circumstances:

-- another child has previously suffered significant abuse or neglect while in the care of either parent which would pose a risk of significant harm to the child after the birth
+- another child has previously suffered significant abuse or neglect while in the care of either parent or another adult in the household

 - another child has previously died as a result of abuse or neglect, or the circumstances of the death are unclear, while in the care of either parent or other adult in the household